yokoffing/Betterfox/README.md

 `Fastfox`, `Securefox`, `Peskyfox`, and `Smoothfox` are guides to hidden settings within Firefox.

-The `user.js` — a configuration file that can control Firefox settings — is curated from the options located in these files.
+The `user.js` — a configuration file that can control Firefox settings — is curated from the options located in these guides.

 ## Getting started
 *If you don't have it already: [Get Firefox](https://www.mozilla.org/en-US/firefox/all/#product-desktop-release)*